-Too much Agatha Christie and Foyle’s War?
+Too much Agatha Christie and our annual indulgence in Foyle’s War?

 I’ve rambled around the Italian coast from La Spezia to San Fruttuoso and on four of the Hawaiian Islands.
 These are exquisite places, allowed to be self-righteous about their magnificence.
 Water colors vary from blue to green to transparent enough to see through.
 Waves move from crashing and surf-able to smooth and soothing.
 The terrain changes between easy strolls to hiking-poles-required-steepness.
 All of it combines to produce tremendous beauty.
 My overwhelming love of Wales takes nothing away from what a trip to either of these places can do for a wander-lusting spirit.

-Planning the first Welsh Adventure
+Planning Our First Welsh Adventure

 Our first trip we stayed in Goodwick, the second Saundersfoot, the third Saundersfoot and Newport.
-Each trip expanded in time from ten to fourteen to sixteen days.
+Each adventure expanded in time from ten to fourteen to sixteen days.
 I’m ready for a month, but don’t tell my husband.

 Part of the reason for repeating Saundersfoot was the owner of Edith Cottage, a homey place to rent.
 Sara is delightful, as a temporary landlord and long-term friend.
 We followed up our first trip by sending her sister-adoption papers.
 The second trip, we got together for lunch and later enjoyed ice cream as we strolled along Saundersfoot’s promenade.
 For us, connecting with place goes hand in hand with connecting to people.